abpvn/abpvn/.github/ISSUE_TEMPLATE/report-ads-on-website.md

 ---
 name: Report ads on website
-about: Report ads exist on website
+about: Report ads exist on website when enable ABPVN List
-title: ''
+title: 'Exist ads on website: [domain]'
 labels: Exist ads
 assignees: ''